 For much of the 18th century, few European or American people questioned slavery.
 Gradually on both sides of the Atlantic a few enlightened individuals, some of them Quakers, began to oppose it.

-From the 1760s activists in London challenged the morality and legality of the slave trade.
-They included former slaves, like Olaudah Equiano and the abolitionist campaigners Granville Sharp and William Wilberforce.
+From the 1760s, activists in London challenged the morality and legality of the slave trade.
+They included people who had formerly been enslaved like Olaudah Equiano, as well as abolitionist campaigners like Granville Sharp and William Wilberforce.